maverik-98/PlantEvolGen/README.md

 # PlantEvolGen2020-2024

-Scripts written for the research project called "New approaches to the study of the evolution of new genes and novel gene functions in plants" (acronym: PlantEvolGen)
+Scripts written for the research project New approaches to the study of the evolution of new genes and novel gene functions in plants (acronym: PlantEvolGen) developed within the 2020-2024 period.